-When the investigative findings of the Affirmative Action Officer or designee (together with the appeal decision in cases in which there is an appeal) result in a finding of discrimination, harassment or retaliation by an employee, the findings are forwarded to the appropriate Vice President or Provost, who, in consultation with the Office of Human Resources, shall render a written determination (which includes a statement of the rationale for the determination) regarding the appropriate disciplinary or corrective action, if any, and provide a copy of the written determination to the Respondent.
+When the investigative findings (together with the appeal decision in cases in which there is an appeal) result in a finding of discrimination, harassment or retaliation by an employee, the findings are forwarded to the appropriate Vice President or Provost, who, in consultation with the Office of Human Resources, shall render a written determination (which includes a statement of the rationale for the determination) regarding the appropriate disciplinary or corrective action, if any, and provide a copy of the written determination to the Respondent.

-Disciplinary action of faculty or union represented staff will follow the procedural requirements of applicable collective bargaining agreements and any applicable statutory and judicial mandates.
-The Assistant Vice President of Human Resources or Provost will be responsible for the implementation of all such disciplinary/corrective action measures.
-A record of the outcome of each complaint will remain a part of the permanent file of the complaint maintained by the Office of Affirmative Action.
+Disciplinary action of faculty or union-represented staff will follow the procedural requirements of applicable collective bargaining agreements and any applicable statutory and judicial mandates.
+The Vice President for Human Resources or Provost will be responsible for the implementation of all such disciplinary/corrective action measures.
+A record of the outcome of each complaint will remain a part of the permanent file of the complaint maintained by the Office of Equal Opportunity.

-Findings of discrimination, harassment or retaliation by non-employees will be referred to the appropriate authority for sanctions.
+Findings of discrimination, harassment, or retaliation by non-employees will be referred to the appropriate authority for sanctions.